-Bradley's Place, our respite accommodation, continues to be available to families who have lost a child to cancer, providing an important space for the family to take time out and be together.
-Some families find it beneficial to stay at the accommodation during and around important dates and anniversaries or memorials.
+Bradley's Place, our respite accommodation, continues to be available to families who have lost a child to cancer.
+This provides important space for the family to take time out and be together.
+Some families find it beneficial to stay at the accommodation during and around important dates, anniversaries or memorials.
 Please note, some conditions do apply.

 For further information, please refer to the Accommodation page.

-The Bereaved Parents Support Group recognises that it can be beneficial to connect with other adults who have faced a similar situation.
-Parents meet throughout the year with others who understand and share the grief of losing their own child through cancer, to connect, share stories and to explore feelings around their loss.
-The support group is facilitated by the Family Service Counsellors and run several times throughout the year.
-The group may also meet in a variety of different ways, for example: special events may include, Christmas functions, memory days or special forums if families would like specific topics addressed.
+The Bereaved Parents/Caregivers Support Group recognises that it can be beneficial to connect with other adults who have faced a similar situation.
+Parents/Caregivers meet throughout the year with others who understand and share the grief of losing their own child through cancer, to connect, share stories and to explore feelings around their loss.
+The support group is facilitated by the Family Service Counsellors.

 Bereaved Grandparents Group

 The Bereaved Grandparents group is designed for grandparents who have experienced the death of a grandchild from cancer, enabling them to share and explore their feelings of grief.
 This is an informal group facilitated by the Family Service Counsellors.
-The group meets bi-monthly, for a morning tea held at the Childhood Cancer Association office and occasionally at alternative locations around Adelaide for special outings, i.e. a Christmas luncheon.
+The group meets bi-monthly, for a morning tea held at a central meeting place.
+Occassionally, the group might meet at alternative locations around Adelaide for special outings, i.e. a Christmas luncheon.

 Special Families Day